univention/office365/doc/README-CI.md

 the last minus sign of the SSH key stored in there.
 This makes the SSH client complain with the error message: `ssh unknown key format`.

-A future proof solution is to append a newline after SSH key, because that will still work, even when the bug is fixed in Gitlab.
+A future-proof solution is to append a newline after SSH key, because that will still work, even when the bug is fixed in Gitlab.

-# Decision making
+## Decision making

-## should repo_admin and build-package-ng run in individual stages?
+### Should `repo_admin` and `build-package-ng` run in individual stages?

 :heavy_check_mark: Pro: